Emergency funding

 Examples of emergency funding cases

-Some items that UBC does not provide funding for are tuition, student fees, credit card payments, car payments, gym membership, and pet care.
+Some items that UBC does not provide funding for include (but are not limited to) tuition, student fees, credit card payments, car payments, gym membership, and pet care.
+Emergency funding is not intended to support family or friends.

 How to apply